PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 facts:
 vertex_previous(G, U, V): V is U's parent in the tree relative to G;
-vertex_key(G, V, K): V is connected to the G's minimum spanning tree by an arc with weight K.
+vertex_key(G, V, K): V is connected to the G's minimum spanning tree by an arc with weight K. If G is not connected, then only the connected part to Source is built.

-Traversing the Minimum Spanning Tree in Preorder mst_get(G, Source, PreorderTree). this predicate is true when Source is a vertex member of G, and PreorderTree is the list of the Minimum spanning tree's arcs traversed in Preorder.
+Traversing the Minimum Spanning Tree by pre order mst_get(G, Source, PreorderTree). this predicate is true when Source is a vertex member of G, and PreorderTree is the list of the Minimum spanning tree's arcs traversed by pre order.
-If a vertex has more starting arcs in the tree, they are ordered by weight, and if they have the same weight, then they are ordered alphabetically by adjacent vertex's name.
+If a vertex has more exiting arcs in the tree, they are ordered by weight, and if they have the same weight, then they are ordered lexicographically by adjacent vertex's name.

 2.2 EXAMPLES